 On almost any given day, most of us are exposed to danger noise levels that are loud enough to potentially cause permanent damage to our hearing.
 While those without hearing loss may not fully realize the negative impact it has on one’s quality of life, those with hearing loss fully understand that their future well-being depends on taking the steps necessary to protect their hearing.

 Whether you’re aware of it or not, many daily activities include varying degrees of exposure to sound levels that are surprisingly above the safe volume range.
 For example, human snoring can reach levels up to 90 dB.
 Over a long period of time, sounds at that level could potentially be damaging.

 Barking dogs can also sometimes reach noise levels exceeding 80 dB.
 While most dogs do not maintain that level for long periods of time, people that spend lengthy times in places such as groomers or kennels could be at increased risk for damaging their hearing.

 There are many such examples in today's noisy world; therefore, it is important to recognize when the risk is present, and then, be prepared to protect your ears when unexpected, harmful noise levels are encountered.

 - Classroom chatter is 70 dB

-Anyone who’s spent a significant portion of their life in loud environments without hearing protection is most likely hearing impaired to some degree.
-Below are some of the most common noises responsible for noise induced hearing loss, or NIHL.
+Anyone who’s spent a significant portion of their life in loud environments, without hearing protection, is most likely hearing impaired to some degree.
+Below are some of the most common noises responsible for noise induced hearing loss (NIHL).